micro-capital/v3-core/README.md

 For higher level contracts, see the [uniswap-v3-periphery](https://github.com/micro-capital/v3-periphery) repository.

+## Changelog

+- The `createPool` function in the `UniswapV3Factory` contract can now be called only by the owner.

 ## Usage

 In order to run tests, first of all you need to install dependencies: